vasile007/Sweet_Treats/README.md

 - Passwords are securely hashed using PHP’s `password_hash` function.
 - User inputs are sanitized to protect against SQL injection and Cross-Site Scripting (XSS) attacks.
+- ## Configuration

+Please update the `config.php` file with your local database credentials before running the project.

+Make sure **NOT** to commit sensitive information like passwords or private keys.

 ---